chirag-jhamb/pokemon-analysis/README.md

 # pokemon-analysis
 Exploration and visualisation of all 721 pokemon as of June 2016.
-The data for this table has been acquired the websites:  pokemon.com, pokemondb and bulbapeida
+The data for this table has been acquired from the websites:  pokemon.com, pokemondb and bulbapeida

 The data was downloaded from [Pokemon with stats](https://www.kaggle.com/abcsds/pokemon)
 ### Data description-